 Torisha Dozier is a graduating senior studying political science with a concentration in law and justice from Beaufort, North Carolina.

 Serving as a justice on the Housing Student Conduct Board has afforded me the opportunity to ensure that in rendering decisions I’m fully evaluating the situation to ensure fairness.
 This position allows me to help create a safe and respectful community by holding peers accountable for their behavior.
 Being an AYA ambassador for the African American Cultural Center has exposed me to diverse events in which I become authentically engaged while becoming more culturally competent.
 Additionally, I’m a part of the Scholars Program, National Society of Collegiate Scholars, W.E.B.
-Du Bois Honor Society and I serve as peer mentor.
+Du Bois Honor Society and I serve as a peer mentor.
 These extracurricular activities have all contributed to my college experience by allowing me to encounter students who come from various backgrounds.
 They offer a new perspective on how to view the world.
 My diverse involvement with various organizations has allowed me to delve further into exploration and engagement to become a holistic student.

 Would you like to name a specific individual(s) who has mentored you, and describe how they have helped you?

 The women in the African American Cultural Center have been instrumental in mentoring me throughout my collegiate experience.
 Mama Thorpe, the program coordinator of the AACC, has been influential in affirming me as confident and courageous in whatever endeavors I pursue.
 She is the voice of reason and provides immeasurable wisdom.
 Her smile truly brightens any bad day and her hugs provide comfort in the most chaotic situations.
 Mrs. Angela Jenkins, the library coordinator at the AACC Library, is the kindest person I have ever encountered.
 Her helpfulness and humility have truly inspired me to become a better individual.
-Mrs. Donna Battle, the intern counselor, offers a fresh perspective on how to handle stress that college students have to balance on a daily basis.
+Mrs. Donna Battle, the intern counselor, offers a fresh perspective on how to handle the stress that college students have to balance on a daily basis.
 Her guidance has empowered me to self-reflect, overcome challenges and implement self-care.
 Through their unwavering support, I have grown personally, intellectually and spiritually.

 How do you define “giving back” and how do you see yourself giving back, now, and in the future?